stoermelder/vcvrack-packone/docs/siren/Siren.md

 Tags are case-insensitive — "Kick" and "kick" are treated as the same tag.

 To tag all audio files inside a folder at once, right-click the folder and use **Tag all files**.

+To remove every tag from a file at once, or from every file inside a folder, right-click and choose **Clear tags**.

 ### Suggest Tags